Ganjkhani-M/Electricity-Theft-Detection-Using-Voting-Ensemble-Deep-GCN/README.md

-# Electricity Theft Detection using Hybrid Deep GCN and Weighted Voting Ensemble model
+# Electricity Theft Detection using Hybrid Deep GCN and Weighted Voting Ensemble

 This Project presents a hybrid model for identifying fraudulent users ( electricity theft) using daily consumption data.
 The proposed architecture consists of three main stages:
 1. User-User Graph Construction: Using the KNN algorithm and cosine distance to discover similar consumption patterns.